bolsinga/itunes_json/README.md

 - `replace-track-counts` - Replace track counts for albums.
 - `replace-disc-counts` - Replace disc counts for albums.
 - `replace-disc-numbers` - Replace disc numbers for albums.
+- `replace-durations` - Replace track durations.
+- `replace-persistent-ids` - Replace track persistent IDs.
+This should be used with caution.
 - `replaced-date-addeds` - Replace date added for a track.

 ### repair